alexyk/Tic-Tac-Toe/README.md

 A sample draft project - a Tic-Tac-Toe game in ActionScript 3 and Robotlegs.
 I also generated as-doc (HTML docs) from the project source and libs source.

-_Note: This is an old project from 2012._
+_Note: This is an old project I did back in 2012._